Elenita was born in the mid-1940s in small fishing village called Tortugas in the province of Balanga, Bataan of the Republic of the Philippines.

 Consistently at the top of her class in primary and high school studies, she was also frequently chosen to be a model in town fiestas and pageants in local traditions of the provinces.

-She pursued her BBA degree (Accounting major) in Manila where she met Roger Carlos.
+She pursued her BBA degree (Accounting major) in Manila where she met her would be husband.

 They were classmates during the final year of university, and both graduated in 1965 and passed the Certified Public Accountancy Board Exam the following year.

-Ellen worked as a cashier and later on as an Internal Auditor of a local bank, while Roger became Manager Financial Operations of GE companies in the Philippines.
+Ellen worked as a cashier and later on as an Internal Auditor of a local bank, while her husband became Manager Financial Operations in the Philippines.

-Ellen fell for and got married to Roger when they were both 24 years old in March 1970.
+Ellen fell for and got married to her husband in the 1970s.
 It was the month when the stunning comet, Bennett was visible in the sky with two tails.

 It was a sign of things to come as they were blessed with four boys, but then martial law was declared in the Philippines.
 Worried about the future, they thought of leaving the Philippines for good.

-At the sponsorship of GE, the Carlos Family moved to the USA in September 1980 for a two year stint in as Corporate Audit staff.
-While Roger travelled to GE operations in the USA, Canada and Brazil, Ellen became a full-time mother to four growing boys in an unfamiliar environment in Schenectady, New York.
+At the sponsorship of their work organisation, the Family moved to the USA in the 80s for a two year stint in as Corporate Audit staff.
+While her husband travelled to operations in the USA, Canada and Brazil, Ellen became a full-time mother to four growing boys in an unfamiliar environment in Schenectady, New York.

 Not wanting to return to the Philippines, the family applied for and was granted permanent visas to migrate to Canada where Roger’s three siblings were citizens.